MSatiro/direct-cn-android/README.md

 • Some people **may not be able to enter your server**, I don't know why this happens, but in one of my tests a user could not enter

-• Maybe **no one can get into your server**, a friend of mine took the test and I couldn't get in and not even a second friend could either, none of the three addresses worked
+• Maybe **no one can get into your server**, a friend made the server but in the test and I couldn't get in and not even a second friend could either, none of the addresses worked

-• Some of the three addresses may not work when you connect/when they connect to you, but the others may work
+• Some of the addresses may not work when you connect/when they connect to you, but the other may work.

+• If you're trying to join but the progress bar isn't loading, wait just a little bit more, sometimes it don't load but that doesn't mean you aren't connecting.

-**That's all, I hope this guide can be useful for someone :D**
+**We're done!
+I hope this guide can be useful for someone :D**

 # **Credits:**

 I'M NOT a programmer or even the user who created these guides, I just gathered the available information and brought it to you, to make the work slightly easier. **ALL CREDIT GOES TO THESE PEOPLE:**

-**MateusL13 for the playit on Termux Guide on Playit Forum; (https://discuss.playit.gg/t/how-to-run-playit-on-android/133)**
+**[MateusL13 for the playit on Termux Guide on Playit Forum] (https://discuss.playit.gg/t/how-to-run-playit-on-android/133)**

-**MFDGaming for Ubuntu in Termux on GitHub; (https://github.com/MFDGaming/ubuntu-in-termux)**
+**[MFDGaming for Ubuntu in Termux on GitHub] (https://github.com/MFDGaming/ubuntu-in-termux)**

 And a **special thanks to Sunk for the Playit Setup Guide in Discord** **To find out if the server is active, enter Termux and see if there is informations about your playit server, if everything is “true”, then it's working**